Real-Time (RT) Testing

 Physical testing and simulation join in real-time to evaluate hardware being driven by a software vehicle dynamics model.

-For example, the system shown in the figure has an antilock brake system (ABS) electronic control unit (ECU) being tested on a bench, working in a virtual car provided by CarSim.
-The ECU "thinks" it is in a car and controls and communicates with the virtual brake system in the CarSim math model.
+For example, the system shown in the figure to the right has an antilock brake system (ABS) electronic control unit (ECU) being tested on a bench, working in a virtual car provided by CarSim.
+The ECU "thinks" it is in a car; intstead, it controls and communicates with the virtual brake system in the CarSim math model.

 HIL and SIL